Looking for a career change? Learn how to become a registered dietitian (RD), even without a bachelor’s degree in

 2. Take the Courses Required by ACEND

 There are quite a few ways to go about becoming a registered dietitian, even if you don’t have a bachelor’s degree in nutrition.
-If you already have a bachelor’s degree, I highly recommend taking courses required by ACEND at the graduate level.
-Starting in 2024, all future registered dietitians will need a graduate degree to sit for the exam.
+If you already have a bachelor’s degree in an unrelated field, I highly recommend taking courses required by ACEND at the graduate level.
+Starting in 2024, all students who want to become a registered dietitian will need a graduate degree to sit for the exam.
 As a result, the job market will be saturated with graduate degrees.
 So, make sure you’re competitive by getting a graduate degree.

 - Didactic program + DICAS.
 Some graduate programs only cover the required coursework.
 You will then need to apply to DICAS, which is a matching system for dietetic internships.
 This option requires two applications: one for the graduate program and one for the internship.

 - Coordinated program.
 Other graduate programs combine the coursework and the internship in one nutrition program.
 Typically you complete the internship after you’ve finished the required courses.
 Since this option only requires one application, these programs are highly competitive.

 Start by researching graduate programs.
 Click here to search for didactic programs in different states (option 1); make sure to click the box “only programs that result in a graduate degree.”
 Click here to search for coordinated programs (option 2); make sure to click the box “only programs that result in a graduate degree.”

-Different programs will have different pre-requisite requirements.
-Once you’ve chosen a few programs that you’re interested in applying to, plan out the required prerequisites you may have already taken or need to take.
+Know that different programs will have different pre-requisite requirements.
+Once you’ve chosen a few nutrition programs that you’re interested in applying for, plan out the required prerequisites you may still need to take for each program.
+Identify course equivalencies at your local universities where you can begin taking classes and see if there is overlap or perhaps differences between the courses each program requires.